TW-Starbuyer/TW-Starbuyer/README.md

 ###

-<p align="left">• Developing a 3D Gaussian Splatting Renderer with OpenCV.<br>• Continuing the development of the EDUHints system.</p>
+<p align="left">• Developing a 3D Gaussian Splatting Renderer. <br>• Continuing the development of the EDUHints system.</p>

 ###